lbs of Ocean Impact Plastic collected.Learn more about us & our mission

 Materials made of PP, HDPE, LDPE, PS and PVC are conveyed to local companies, who provide them with appropriate recycling solutions.
 Mechanical processing is used to process them back up to produce new items.

 For the production of the backpacks, we recycle PET plastics, which account for about 10-15% of the collected Ocean Impact Plastics.
 In the meantime, we found purchasers for the other types of plastic, who use them for new products or for heat generation.
 Composite materials are particularly problematic.
-According to the current state of science, they can only be stored or used as an alternative for heat and energy generation to replace fossil fuels such as coal.
+According to our current state of knowledge, they can only be stored or used as an alternative for heat and energy generation to replace fossil fuels such as coal.
 Our clean-up program is subject to ongoing costs that make storage impossible.
-The cost of storage would vastly exceed the value of the plastic because it is not clear if and when the plastic can be processed.
-Therefore, it makes more sense to send the plastic directly to energy recovery, permanently removing it from the environment and saving fossil fuels.
 So the portion of Ocean Impact Plastic that we summarize as "residuals" is used to generate energy.
 Proceeds are reinvested in the clean-up infrastructure.

 We cooperate with the Berlin-based start-up Cleanhub and sell the so-called residual materials of the collected Ocean Impact Plastics to Indocement, a subsidiary of the German HeidelbergCement AG.
 Thus, foil and plastic bag residues, sachets for shampoo or ketchup, and other composite materials that cannot currently be processed into other products, for example, due to their aluminum coating, are fed into energy generation.
 Cleanhub in turn sells certificates to third-party companies, which use them to finance thermal recycling with Indocement and offset their plastic consumption.
 In return, Cleanhub supports us by precisely documenting the amount of plastic recovered, making our clean-up achievements more transparent.